Rondo "Alla Turca" - Trombone and Piano (Steiner/Hochwartner arrangement)

 Nana - Trombone and Piano (Peter Steiner arrangement)

 Nana, originally composed by Manuel De Falla for piano and voice, has nowbeen adapted for trombone and piano.
 This piece is a slow lullaby that repeats a beautifully intimate melody that could carry on as a memory or echo forever it seems.
 The beauty in the simplicity of this arrangement will bring emotion to any trombone concert.
-It has been played as the encore by Duo Steiner Hochwartner world-wide and is the last track recorded on their latest CD.
+It has been played as the encore by Duo Steiner Hochwartner world-wide and is the last track recorded on their CD titled "Sapphire".

 Hora Staccato - Trombone and Piano (Peter Steiner arrangement)